-The Massachusetts State Revolving Fund (SRF) for water pollution abatement projects was established to provide a low-cost funding mechanism to assist municipalities in complying with federal and state water quality requirements.
-The SRF Program is jointly administered by the Division of Municipal Services of the Department of Environmental Protection (MassDEP) and the Massachusetts Water Pollution Abatement Trust.
+The Massachusetts State Revolving Fund (SRF) for water pollution abatement projects was established to provide a low-cost financing mechanism to assist local governments in complying with federal and state water quality requirements.
+The SRF Program is jointly administered by the Division of Municipal Services of the Department of Environmental Protection (MassDEP) and the Massachusetts Clean Water Trust (CWT).
 Each year MassDEP solicits projects from Massachusetts municipalities and wastewater districts to be considered for subsidized loans.
 The current subsidy is provided via a 2% interest loan.
-In recent years the program has operated with $300 to $350 million per year, representing the financing of 50 to 70 projects annually.
-The SRF Program continues to emphasize watershed management priorities.
+In recent years the program has operated with $400 to $450 million per year, representing the financing of 50 to 70 projects annually.
+The SRF Program continues to emphasize watershed management priorities, stormwater management, and green infrastructure.
 A major goal is to provide incentives to communities to undertake projects with meaningful water quality and public health benefits and which address the needs of the communities and the watersheds.

 - Will have demonstrable water quality benefits;